 Paleontology & Geology Research Lab

 The Paleontology and Geology Research Laboratory of the Nature Research Center, North Carolina Museum of Natural Sciences seeks to become the premier center for paleontological research in the southeastern US.
 Our team of paleontologists, students, and volunteers conduct annual expeditions to collect dinosaur and other vertebrate fossils from multiple field sites across North Carolina, the southwestern USA, and abroad.
-Visitors to the Paleontology and Geology lab will learn about the trials, tribulation, and exhilaration of finding and collecting fossils and will be able to observe the painstaking process of preparing them for scientific research.
+Visitors to the Paleontology and Geology lab can learn about the trials, tribulations, and exhilaration of finding and collecting fossils and can observe the painstaking process of preparing them for scientific research.

 Dr. Lindsay Zanno, one of the world’s leading experts on the anatomy, biology, and evolutionary relationships of theropod dinosaurs—a group that includes the iconic megapredator T. rex as well as living birds—supervises the lab’s research and technical goals.
 One of her team’s most compelling long-term projects involves studying the growth and life history of the feathered dinosaur Falcarius utahensis using long bone histology.
 Each summer the crew returns to a mass death site in the southwestern US where they unearth hundreds of bones of Falcarius individuals of all ages from babies to adults.
 Zanno’s team also conducts annual expeditions to identify how climate change and geography influenced biodiversity and extinction patterns during the Cretaceous of North America 125-65 million years ago.